sndirsch/sndirsch.github.io/_posts/2022-06-07-nvidia-opengpu.markdown

 date:   2022-06-07
 categories: nvidia
 ---
 On May 19, 2022 NVIDIA made a [release][nvidia-release] of their [Open GPU kernel modules][opengpu-github] for their newer GPU platforms (Turing and newer) with Risc-V system processor.
-Meanwhile we have openSUSE/SLE packages for simple testing available in the [X11:Drivers:Video][x11-drivers-video] project of our [openSUSE Build Service][obs].
-If you want to give these a try you need to install [ nvidia-open-gfxG06 ][kmp] and [kernel-firmware-nvidia-gsp][firmware] packages.
+Meanwhile we have openSUSE/SLE packages for simple testing available in the [X11:Drivers:Video:Redesign][x11-drivers-video-redesign] project of our [openSUSE Build Service][obs].
+If you want to give these a try you need to install [nvidia-open-driver-G06-signed][kmp] and [kernel-firmware-nvidia-gsp-G06][firmware] packages.

 ## Installation